corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/ha-utilities.md

 ## Node Certificate Rotation Tool

-This tool enables the reissuing of node legal identity keys and certificates, allowing for re-registration of a node (including a notary node) with a new certificate in the Network Map in [Corda: Enterprise Edition  Network Manager](../../../../../en/platform/corda/1.5/cenm.html).
+This tool enables the reissuing of node legal identity keys and certificates, allowing for re-registration of a node (including a notary node) with a new certificate in the Network Map in [Corda Enterprise Network Manager](../../../../../en/platform/corda/1.5/cenm.html).
 You must not change the node's `myLegalName` during certificate rotation.

 For more information about this feature, contact your R3 account manager.